pombreda/lepl/doc-src/intro-1.rst

   [(['hello'], ' world')]

-In the final use of ``Literal()``, just above, we can see that ``match()`` returns the remaining string, just as I described earlier.
+In the final use of ``Literal()``, just above, we can see that ``match()`` also returns the remaining string, just as I described earlier.

 Perhaps now it is clearer why the remaining text is important?
 Using ``&`` tells LEPL to give that remaining text to the next matcher.
 So when "12+34"